Geospatial technology helps policymakers design and calibrate measures to mitigate risks.

 Evidence-based urban planning

-The Future Cities Laboratory at the at the Singapore-ETH Centre developed the tool, which it has been piloting in Makassar and three other cities in Indonesia: Bandung, Semarang, and Palembang as part of a project supported by the Asian Development Bank (ADB) and the Swiss Secretariat of Economic Affairs (SECO).
+The Future Cities Laboratory at the Singapore-ETH Centre developed the tool, which it has been piloting in Makassar and three other cities in Indonesia: Bandung, Semarang, and Palembang as part of a project supported by the Asian Development Bank (ADB) and the Swiss Secretariat of Economic Affairs (SECO).
 The project’s objective is to strengthen capability in evidence-based spatial planning for urban development.

 Ur-scape is a geospatial tool that integrates and visualizes data at multiple scales.
 It helps urban planners to “identify ‘sweet spots’ and ‘stress points’ within a city”—data that can help guide land use policies, infrastructure development, and the allocation of resources.